Idaho Auto Insurance Quotes

 Even though Idaho isn’t as densely populated as other states, drivers still need to contend with traffic in cities, and rugged mountain conditions.
 It’s important to protect yourself with auto insurance as a resident of Idaho.
 Insurance for your vehicle is mandatory in Idaho, as it is in most states.

-Your insurance rates depend on a number of different factors.
+Your auto insurance rates depend on a number of different factors.
 One major factor that affects how much you pay for insurance is age.
 Policies tend to have higher premiums when young drivers are covered and for those whose age are under 30 or over 75.
 These groups have more accidents than the average driver.

 Driver age isn’t the only factor that affects your insurance rates.
 The kind of car you drive, how often you drive, and even where you drive affects how much you pay.
 Your driving record matters, too.
 If you have a history of unsafe driving, your rates will likely be higher.